abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 In most cases, though, this means the EL panel will most likely need to be replaced.
-We've had some success in resoldering connections to the EL panel but this needs to be done with care as the plastic sheets sandwitching the EL paint are conductive and a mis-solder on where the wire connects to the panel might cause a short, rendering the EL panel useless.
+We've had some success in resoldering connections to the EL panel but this needs to be done with care as the plastic sheets sandwiching the EL paint are conductive and a mis-solder on where the wire connects to the panel might cause a short, rendering the EL panel useless.

 ### The Inverter Emits a High "Buzzing"